forever765/clickhouse_sinker_geoiphandle/docs/configuration/config.md

       }
     ],

-    // if it's specified, clickhouse_sinker will detect table schema instead of using the fixed schema given by "dims".
+    // if it's specified, clickhouse_sinker_nali will detect table schema instead of using the fixed schema given by "dims".
     "autoSchema" : true,
     // these columns will be excluded from the detected table schema.
 This takes effect only if "autoSchema" is true.
     "excludeColumns": [],